This recipe originated with Ukrainians in the United States. By the early 2000s it was becoming part of their Thanksgiving tradition.

-If you’re pressed for time, the ready-made mushroom broth found in organic stores or delis will do.
+If you’re pressed for time, the ready-made mushroom broth now available in supermarkets or delis will do.

 To the broth, add chopped or shredded beets, chopped potato, carrot, onion, mushrooms, dillweed, a bay leaf, and season with salt and pepper.
 There are no rules, other than using ingredients that even the poorest peasant would have in his or her bit of garden.

 Add your favourite vushka (mushroom-stuffed mini perogie-like dumplings), sprinkle with chopped fresh dill.